madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-01-jordan-schwinger-oscillator-formalism-su2.md

 In a nutshell, this is one of the reasons why quantum mechanics is interesting to mathematicians: unitary irreducible representations of groups are furnished by quantum systems which exhibit these symmetries.
-We now proceed to a sequence of illustrations of this fact.
+We now proceed to a simple illustrations of this fact.

 ## Jordan-Schwinger Formalism for SU(2) Representations